sirigithub/gcp-cloud-sec-notes/README.md

 ### Custom IAM roles
 * custom roles can be applied at org or project level not at a folder level
+* Service accounts have keys associated with them.
+A sevice account can have upto 10 keys associated with it.